 By the way, this article contains affiliate links.
 If you click on one and make a purchase, we will earn a small commission at no extra cost to you.
 These commissions help us fund our travels and this website.
-If you’d like to learn more about our efforts and our progress monetizing this travel blog, check out our monthly report, Operation Digital Nomad.

 A good companion article to this one is our guide to navigating the Lijiang Old Town without getting lost, which you should bookmark because, in addition to general tips, it contains many valuable locations, translations, and helpful directions.

 How to Book a Hotel or Guesthouse in Lijiang or Shuhe

 Like anywhere else you have some options available to you, and how you proceed will depend largely on how comfortable you are with uncertainty.
 Over recent years, and through some governmental intervention, Lijiang has become a much easier place for westerners to visit than it once was.
 During our trip in 2013, we stayed at a place that was definitely not up to code.

 This time around, we couldn’t even find a place that was dingy or dirty.
 Not that we were looking.
 One of our hosts informed us that every hotel inn and guesthouse in the old town was now legitimate to host foreigners.
 That might have been an exaggeration, but much had definitely improved.